From Frugal To Fuck It: The Evolution Of My Thoughts On Spending Money

 A critique of these ‘movements’ is that it’s (stereotypically) rich white people glorifying what others in poverty have to do, that they’re playing poor by living in a vehicle for example while also spending $100,000 to deck it out to look like a house inside.
 That they are glorifying this faux poverty by posting pictures of their parking spot by the ocean, but not the many nights they spend in a Walmart parking lot.

-I could probably talk about this forever, but it felt similar to me to how frugality goes from a necessity to a choice as your net worth grows.
+I could probably talk about this forever, but it felt similar to how frugality goes from a necessity to a choice as your net worth grows.
 And when it’s no longer a necessity, it seems to become a game that you can opt in or out of as needed.

 Change A Comin’